 The final conversion is 35%.

 While you can measure these conversion steps with Funnels and build hypotheses around the possible reasons for drop-offs at each step.
 With Paths, you now know exactly where the remaining users go after installing the app.
-You can then create journeys to get them back to the main flow.
+You can then create user journey to get them back to the main flow.

 Marketers can use Paths to discover the steps users take, leading to a conversion or what actions they take when they don’t convert.